 How your budget impacts your check in staff

 So you may be thinking, there is NO WAY I can assemble the team I need to conduct a good check-in at my event.
 Therefore, you ask your mobile bidding company to staff the entire check-in.
 If you can afford it, this may appear to be a necessity and not a luxury.
-Let us suggest instead, that if you feel you need help, hire 1-2 highly experienced (senior) staff from a mobile bidding company and allow them to turn your untrained volunteers into a solid check-in team!
+Let us suggest instead, that if you feel you need help, hire 1-2 highly experienced experts from Handbid and allow them to turn your untrained volunteers into a solid check-in team!
 We've done it before, so we know it can be done.
 Besides, many mobile bidding companies (not us) simply use temp staffing agencies to staff their events anyways.
 Why not just cut them out and hire those people yourself?

 How Your Process Affects Check-in Staff

 One of the most time-consuming components at check-in is name tags.
-Name tags tend to require extra volunteers, extra time, and increases confusion, especially if there are last-minute guest list changes, or if someone's name was not printed, or if there's a guest who needs a new one because they replaced another guest or had a misspelled name - yikes!
+Name tags tend to require extra volunteers, extra time, and increases confusion.
+If there are last-minute guest list changes, if someone's name was not printed, or if there's a guest who needs a new one because they replaced another guest or had a misspelled name - yikes!
 If you must have them, consider either having the guests write their own names or have the name tag station set up in a separate area from check-in.

 Our suggestion?
 Keep things simple at check-in.